 Promote National Development by Releasing Domestic Resources for Family Planning in Uganda

-PRB partnered with the Coalition for Health Promotion and Social Development Uganda (HEPS-Uganda) to create a suite of products aimed at convincing policymakers of the need for Uganda’s financial commitments to family planning to be realized.
+PRB partnered with the Coalition for Health Promotion and Social Development Uganda (HEPS-Uganda) to create a suite of products aimed at convincing policymakers of the need to fulfill Uganda’s family planning commitment and create a dedicated budget for family planning.

 - A comic book targets Members of Parliament to support family planning funding as a means of promoting national development.

 - A policy brief (updated in 2021 to reflect changes due to the COVID-19 pandemic) appeals to the Ministry of Finance, Planning, and Economic Development to create a dedicated budget line for family planning commodities to sustain availability of commodities.